alonzi/spark-intro/README.md

 ## Outline
 1. AWS Sagemaker orientation
-2. Data types
-3. Loops
+2. Setting up the spark environment
+3. Reading in data from a file
-4. Logic
+4. Using SQL
-5. How to import (aka the most important part)
+5. Database operations
+6. A sample calculation

 ### A quick note
 Today we are working on python.
 However there is some knowledge of programming that is required.
 Don't worry if you don't know it, please ask questions.
 I will do my best to answer them.
 And I will also do my best to indicate when something is a python specific detail and when it is a programming in general item.